 2. Common conduits: rental income and maintenance income.

 3. Environmental pollution prevention facilities: income from environmental pollution prevention and clean-up of pollutants, income from sales of products made from processing and manufacturing recyclable materials by an agricultural production waste disposal site.

 4. Sewerage facilities: fee income for utilizing sewage by end users.

 5. Water supply facilities: income from water fees, construction fees charged to users for external pipeline connections and income from selling water to water utility industries.

-9. Cultural and education facilities: service income.
+9. Cultural and educational facilities: service income.

-11. Electricity facilities: income from electricity supply.
+11. Power facilities: income from electricity supply.